Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 Quality tools are part of the recipe for pastry-making success.
 Consider adding the following to your kitchen:

-If a pastry-cutting wheel looks too delicate for your needs, consider something a little tougher.
-This sturdy cutter works equally well dividing uncooked dough and portioning flaky finished products.
-A soft-grip handle ensures the blade — not your hand — does the majority of the work.
+Pastry scraper: If a pastry-cutting wheel looks too delicate for your needs, consider something a little tougher.
+A sturdy pastry scraper works equally well for dividing uncooked dough and portioning flaky finished products.

-You worked hard to get your dough to rise.
+Bread knife: You worked hard to get your dough to rise.
 Don’t crush your finished product with the wrong knife.
-The hand-polished serrations in this high-carbon steel blade ensure you’ll slice through each flaky layer without tearing.
-Its 10-inch blade can easily navigate strudels, wide loaves, and more.
+A serrated blade ensures you’ll slice through each flaky layer without tearing.

 A pastry cutter is a budget-priced tool you’ll want in your kitchen.
 A quality pastry cutter can last many years, so you’ll want to make the best choice you can for your money.